Skip to main content

 4. The createHelloAsset() function uses the move operator (<-) to return the resource

 This is another example of what we can do with a contract.
 Cadence can declare type definitions within deployed contracts.
 A type definition is simply a description of how a particular set of data is organized.
 It is not a copy or instance of that data on its own.
-Any account can import these definitions and use them to create an object that follows the imported definition or to interact with other objects of those types.
+Any account can import these definitions to interact with objects of those types.

 This contract that we just deployed declares a definition for the HelloAsset resource and a function to create the resource.